liminghao0914/UXAgent/README.md

 Finally, please visit `http://localhost:8080/`

 ## Tips
+### For wizard
-For wizard, please use login by
+After opening the website in your browser, please use login by

     username: admin
     password: 123